Static Memory Management

 cont

-on has to satisfy certain condition.
+on has to satisfy a certain condition.
 Consider the following code:

 // xs: list(int)